 - It’s cost-effective – you only pay for clicks

 - You get a local search boost.
-You get a Google Maps Listing that encourages people to drop by your store if they are in your area
+A Google Maps Listing encourages people to drop by your store if they are in your area

 - You now have better insights into how your ads are performing using the dashboard and Google Analytics